gosdorxda/arbit-replit/replit.md

 - `SESSION_SECRET` - Flask session secret key

 ## Recent Changes
+- Added orderbook viewing feature with modal popup for each trading pair
 - Initial implementation with LBANK and HashKey adapters
 - PostgreSQL database integration
 - Interactive table with filtering and sorting